pavelolly/gameoflife/README.md

 # Conway's Game of Life

-Game of Life implementation in Java with java.swing
+Game of Life implementation in Java using java.swing

+## Description

+This project is work in progress.
+It is not yet polished and some features are not implemented.

 ## UI